vg-json-data/sm-json-data/strats.md

 ### Come In Jumping

-A `comeInJumping` object represents the need for Samus to be able to run toward the door in the previous room, with speed in a certain range, and spin jump just before hitting the transition.
+A `comeInJumping` entrance condition represents the need for Samus to be able to run toward the door in the previous room, with speed in a certain range, and spin jump just before hitting the transition.
 It has the following properties:
 * _speedBooster_: If true, then Speed Booster must be used while running into the room.
 If false, then Speed Booster must not be used.
 If "any", then Speed Booster may or may not be used.
 * _minTiles_: The minimum horizontal speed that will satisfy the condition, measured in effective runway tiles with dash held.
 * _maxTiles_: The maximum horizontal speed that will satisfy the condition, measured in effective runway tiles with dash held.